KireinaHoro/research-plan/main.typ

 to polling @nic contexts with various kernel-bypass mechanisms to improve efficiency.
 More recently, Wave~@humphries_wave_2024 explores offloading scheduling policies to dedicated, smart #[@nic]-like @ipu[s] while maintaining low latency for dispatching with @pio mechanisms.
+We believe that with techniques like lazy update thanks to cache-coherent interconnects, we can manipulate internal states of existing OS schedulers and achieve more efficient and ergonomic integration.

 Buffer management is an important topic for offloading @rpc to smart @nic[s].
-Zerializer~@wolnikowski_zerializer_2021 passes memory _arenas_ between the @nic and CPU containing @rpc objects to achieve zero-copy serialization and deserialization; the protocol buffers accelerator from Berkeley~@karandikar_hardware_2021 adopts a similar approach.
+Zerializer~@wolnikowski_zerializer_2021 passes memory _arenas_ containing @rpc
+objects between the @nic and CPU over PCIe to achieve zero-copy serialization and deserialization; ProtoAcc~@karandikar_hardware_2021 from Berkeley adopts a similar approach over a tightly-coupled coprocessor interface.
 We might be able to explore further in this field with customized cache line-level protocols on cache-coherent interconnects.

 === Deployability in Production Environments